 Batterie de Longues

-This private Normandy overnight tour from London is fully customizable according to your interests.
+Our private Normandy overnight tour from London is fully customizable according to your interests.
 On the first day travel from London to Paris on the Eurostar train, crossing the English channel.
-The rest of your first day is spent exploring Paris at your leisure, or we can arrange for a private tour of the city.
+The rest of your first day is spent exploring Paris at your leisure.
 We can also organize your hotel stay in Paris.

 On the second day, your private tour guide will pick you up from your hotel.
 Your Normandy day tour includes: